CROCODILE-CESM/CrocoGallery/gallery/notebooks/diagnostics/CUPiD_in_CESM_Workflow.md

 env_run.xml
 env_workflow.xml
 ```
-Note: run the above inside your CESM installation if interested
+**Note:** run `ls -1 env_*` inside your CESM installation if you want to produce this output.

 We are interested in the CUPiD variables,
 which are all defined in `env_postprocessing.xml`.
-XML variables plain-text files so we could inspect them directly,
+XML variables are all in plain-text files so we could inspect them directly,
 but let's use the provided `xmlquery` tool instead.

 <div class="alert alert-warning">